I was born in Spokane and enjoyed living here until the age of 10,

 - Matt was named “Rookie Legislator of the Year” (2009) and is currently the Assistant Minority Floor Leader.

-- Currently Matt serves as Vice Chairman for the Eastern WA Army Advisory Board.
+- Currently, Matt served as Vice Chairman for the Eastern WA Army Advisory Board.

 - Matt Shea was the co-founder of the Washington Family Foundation, which later merged with the Family Policy Institute of Washington.